blockstreet/content/education/blockchain/decentralization.md

 # Decentralization
-One of the reasons cryptocurrencies are growing in popularity is that they are a type of money that is decentralized.
-This means that there is no part of the system that has more information or power than any other part.
-It's like playing poker at a table where any player can see the chips that every other player has, and everybody's cards are face up - if anyone tries to lie, everyone will know.
-Most cryptocurrencies are based on decentralized systems.
+Most cryptocurrencies are decentralized, which means that nobody who owns cryptocurrency has more information or power than anyone else.

+## Think of it like this
+It's like playing poker; since every player can see how many chips every other player has, nobody can get away with saying they have more money than they really do.